Myomectomy Uterine Fibroid Treatment in Dallas, TX

 Fibroids will be removed with an instrument that is inserted through the vagina into the uterus.
 While patients will usually be asleep for this surgery, it is an out-patient procedure that usually requires only a few hours of observation.
 Recovery can be done at home.

-Myomectomy in Dallas, Texas
+Schedule a Myomectomy Consultation in Dallas, Texas